 For comparison, here's the original photo.
 See the difference?

 Don't overdo it, though.
 If you brighten an image too much, things may look washed out on screen and you'll lose detail.
 Below, I've dragged the right arrow too far the left.
 The image is now washed out.

-With this simple tool and some (moderate) adjustments you can get better results in your printed book.
+With this simple tool and some (moderate) adjustments you can get better results in your printed book or Wall Art.

 A few final reminders